SchnyderKay/M324/README.md

 [SQL file](./drinks_db.sql)

-🔴 Afterwards click the run skript to create a table with data.
+🔴 Afterwards click the run script to create a table with data.

 ![image info](./Images/4.png)